MicrosoftDocs/azure-docs/articles/iot-operations/connect-to-cloud/concept-dataflow-mapping.md

 ## Wildcard

 In many scenarios, the output record closely resembles the input record, with only minor modifications required.
-When dealing with records that contain numerous fields, manually specifying mappings for each field can become tedious.
+When you deal with records that contain numerous fields, manually specifying mappings for each field can become tedious.
 Wildcards simplify this process by allowing for generalized mappings that can automatically apply to multiple fields.

 Let's consider a basic scenario to understand the use of asterisks in mappings: